Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

   When game launched

-  Then one 2 dimentional movable ball is setup within playing area by this module
+  Then one 2 dimensional movable ball is setup within playing area by this module

   ----------------------------------------------------------------